Earth Day Clean Up Poster

 WARD THREE (8 Sites)

 • Busby Park: Beginning 9:30 am, Executive Director Stephen Cull and CharterAbility.com welcome you to clean up along the Sixteen Mile Creek.
 Meet behind the Central Library under the overhead Randall Street bridge.
+Take a boat ride on the Sixteen this summer with Stephen.

-• Dunvegan Park and Ardleigh Park: Residents living around and along Maple Grove Drive can pitch-in with the team from St. Cuthbert’s Anglican and site coordinators David Aylward, Dawn Seto and Malcolm Little.
+• Dunvegan Park and Ardleigh Park: Residents living around and along Maple Grove Drive can pitch-in with the team from St. Cuthbert’s Anglican and Site Coordinators David Aylward, Dawn Seto and Malcolm Little.

 • Gairloch Gardens: Beginning at 10 am, pitch-in with David Bird and the Chartwell Maple Grove Residents Association (CMGRA).

-• Lakeside Park, lakefront and lighthouse: Oakville Museum Programmer Preeya Nayee welcomes you to collect your bags and gloves from inside the Oakville Museum.
+• Lakeside Park, Lakefront and Lighthouse: Oakville Museum Programmer Preeya Nayee welcomes you to collect your bags and gloves from inside the Oakville Museum.

 • Maple Grove Park and Arena: Elizabeth Chalmers and the Joshua Creek Residents Association (JCRA) clean up the Joshua Valley Park trails along the creek, too.